Fall2023-CS4090-Group-2/capstone-project-2023/README.md

 Your goal is to obtain the highest possible score before you lose all of your health.
 Boulders will move towards you at a speed determined by the difficulty you chose on the main menu screen.
-Answer the questions on the right of the screen to receive bullets.
+Answer the question on the right of the screen to receive bullets.
 Move Joe Miner around to avoid the boulders or destroy them with your bullets to increase your score.
 Your `Health` , `Score` , and `Bullets` are displayed at the top left of your screen.